hiddehs/dash.hidde.me/README.md

 Where env variable `AUTH` is used for the 2-week-valid-authorization of the dashboard.

 The statistics can be configured by copying the `config.example.json` (`cp config.example.json config.json`) and filling it with your server' hostnames, Prometheus DataSource-id's (ds) and Grafana API Tokens.
+Or creating a base64 string from the config.json content and putting it in the `CONFIG_JSON` env variable.

 `TODO: Add configuration description`

 ### Spotify

 Make an account on [Spotify Web API](https://developer.spotify.com/documentation/web-api/) and create a webapp to get the `client_id` and `client_secret` for Spotify currently playing updates.

 Redirect URI Format:
 `{protocol}://{hostname}/api/spotify/callback`